Implications of Weak Gravity Conjecture for de Sitter Decay by Flux Discharge: Discharges with Linear and Quadratic Flux Terms

 This regime ends when the total cosmological constant discharges enough so that the second term in (\ref{radii}) dominates.
-For $q<1$, that occurs when $\Lambda < 3(\frac{{\cal T}_{\cal A}}{4 \mpl})^2 $.
-The discharge proceeds by the $q<1$ instanton in Fig (\ref{fig1}), for which $(\zeta_{out}, \zeta_{in}) = (-,+)$.
-The action (\ref{bounce1dact}) reduces to \be S_{\tt bounce} \simeq \frac{24\pi^2 \mpl^4}{\Lambda_{out}} \Bigl(1- \frac{8}{3} \frac{\mpl^2 \Lambda_{out}}{ {\cal T}_{\cal A}^2} \Bigr)\, , \ee in this limit, with $S_{\tt bounce} > 0$ because $\Lambda < 3 \mpl^2 \Bigl(\frac{{\cal T}_{\cal A}}{4 \mpl^2}\Bigr)^2$.
-This action has a pole at $\Lambda_{out} = 0$, and leads to the decay rate of Eq. (\ref{atrrate}), $\Gamma \simeq \exp\bigl(-{24 \pi^2 \mpl^4}/{\Lambda_{out}}\bigr)$.
+For $|q|<1$, that occurs when $\Lambda < \Lambda_* = 3(\frac{{\cal T}_{\cal A}}{4 \mpl})^2 $.
+The discharge proceeds by the $|q|<1$ instanton in Fig (\ref{fig1}), for which $(\zeta_{out}, \zeta_{in}) = (-,+)$.
+The action (\ref{bounce1dact}) gradually asymptotes to \be S_{\tt bounce} \simeq \frac{24\pi^2 \mpl^4}{\Lambda_{out}} \Bigl(1- \frac{8}{3} \frac{\mpl^2 \Lambda_{out}}{ {\cal T}_{\cal A}^2} \Bigr)\, , \ee in this limit, with $S_{\tt bounce} > 0$ because $\Lambda < 3 \mpl^2 \Bigl(\frac{{\cal T}_{\cal A}}{4 \mpl^2}\Bigr)^2$.
+This action asymptotes to a pole at $\Lambda_{out} = 0$, and leads to the decay rate of Eq. (\ref{atrrate}), $\Gamma \simeq \exp\bigl(-{24 \pi^2 \mpl^4}/{\Lambda_{out}}\bigr)$.
 Just like the discharges are rapid when $\Lambda > 3(\frac{{\cal T}_{\cal A}}{4 \mpl})^2$, they are very slow when $\Lambda < 3(\frac{{\cal T}_{\cal A}}{4 \mpl})^2$.
-As a result, total evolution which results from combining the stages controlled by (\ref{bounce1dact}) and (\ref{familiars2}) , if both can be fit below the cutoff in the same effective theory, would exponentially favor smallest values of $\Lambda_{\tt terminal}$, ``boiling" stage setting up the distribution and ``braking" stage preserving it, and therefore provide a framework for naturally solving the cosmological constant problem.
-On the other hand, if the ``boiling" regime were above the cutoff, the landscape would be very desolate, and biased toward larger values of $\Lambda$, since the decays during the ``braking" stage are strongly suppressed for the smaller $\Lambda$'s.
+As a result, {the} total evolution which results from combining the stages controlled by (\ref{limitsb}) and (\ref{familiars2}) , if both can be fit below the cutoff in the same effective theory, would favor {the} smallest values of $\Lambda_{\tt terminal}$.
+The ``boiling" stage {is} setting up the distribution and {the} ``braking" stage preserving it, and therefore {in tandem they} provide a framework for naturally solving the cosmological constant problem.
+On the other hand, if the ``boiling" regime were completely excised, being pushed above the cutoff, the resulting landscape could be very desolate with naturally large initial $\Lambda$.
+In this case, the decay of the cosmological constant may be very slow, and if the membrane charges are small, it would need to go through many steps until reaching the terminal $\Lambda$ values near zero.
+At practical times, the distribution of $\Lambda$ would be biased toward larger values, and the prospect of ultimately empty universe \cite{Abbott:1984qf} would loom large.